antkudruk/local-gitlab-instance/README.md

-# Docker-compose script to set up the local Gitlab instance (with blackjack and hookers)
+# Docker-compose Script to Set Up Your Own Gitlab Instance (with Blackjack and Hookers)

 The `docker-compose` file was generaged by [Llama2 Chatbot](https://www.llama2.ai/).